brifiction/sst-demo/README.md

   ]
 ```

 Just like a sub-module, you can install dependencies you need in these workspaces.
+For more information, see https://docs.npmjs.com/cli/v8/using-npm/workspaces.

 ## Getting Started